seetaresearch/dragon/docs/api/python/dragon.rst

   : Compile a function and return an executable.

   `gather(...) <dragon/gather.html>`_
-  : Gather the elements along the given axis using index.
+  : Gather elements along the given axis using index.

+  `gather_elements(...) <dragon/gather_elements.html>`_
+  : Gather elements along the given axis of index.

   `get_num_threads(...) <dragon/get_num_threads.html>`_
   : Return the number of threads for cpu parallelism.